RNtag12/VPC-AWS/README.md

 # VPC-AWS
-Highly available, secure and scalable VPC architecture in AWS
+This is a guide to how you can deploy a Highly available, secure and scalable web application on AWS. it features a VPC architecture in AWS with two public subnets and four private subnets.

 <h2>General Information</h2>
 Amazon Web Services (AWS) is a subsidiary of Amazon that provides on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered, pay-as-you-go basis.